18F/eng-hiring/_pages/interviews.md

 - **Hiring the wrong person is a much worse outcome than not hiring a good fit.** Research bears this out: [*toxic employees are a massive drain on an organization*](https://hbr.org/2015/12/its-better-to-avoid-a-toxic-employee-than-hire-a-superstar), producing much more harm than the best employees produce good.
 Also, it’s far easier to undo a “no hire” than it is to undo a failed hire.

-- There are always more qualified applicants.
-This is especially true of the infosec roles: we can’t hire everyone qualified, not even close.
+- There are always more qualified applicants - 18F has a high profile, and we don't struggle to find good candidates.
 So, we can afford to be super-selective.

 - If you approach an interview looking for a reason to hire someone: you’ll find it.
 Everyone has good qualities; they wouldn’t have made it to interview if not.